Find Affordable College Courses

 After completing their Bachelor's Degree, allied health graduates from SIUC carry an average student debt load of $21,672.
 This translates to an average monthly loan payment of $136, based on a 10-year repayment plan.

-Read full report on Allied Health Professions at Southern Illinois University Carbondale
+Full Allied Health Professions at Southern Illinois University Carbondale Report

-University of Southern Indiana ranked #24 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Schools list.
+University of Southern Indiana did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #24 on the list.
 Located in the suburb of Evansville, USI is a public college with a moderately-sized student population.

 Women make up 88% of the allied health majors at the school.